nyl-auster/okcfoundation-D7/README.md

 It allows to place block quickly on foundation css grid, by specifying foundation classes.

-Edit block configuration and set foundation classes in drupal ini format, like this :
+Edit block configuration and set foundation classes like this :

 ```
    small-6 medium-6 large-12 columns